neogeek23/Life/README.md

 2)   Make a GUI
 3)   Anticipate default space becoming deviant
 4)   Add tests for new methods
+5)   Check for which is longer state or max size or dim when deciding printing spacing

 Current Status:
 1)   Can set initial state and store data in a tree